Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 GET /api/bulk-imports List recent bulk imports

-POST /api/spotify-playlist Backwards-compat alias for Spotify playlist/album fetch
+POST /api/spotify-playlist Backwards-compat alias for /api/fetch-playlist

 GET /api/stats Get statistics (download counts, daily chart, top artists, search analytics)

-POST /api/blacklist Report a bad track / block an uploader
+POST /api/blacklist Report a bad track / block an uploader (admin only)

-GET /api/blacklist List all blacklist entries
+GET /api/blacklist List all blacklist entries (admin only)

-DELETE /api/blacklist/{id} Remove a blacklist entry
+DELETE /api/blacklist/{id} Remove a blacklist entry (admin only)

 GET /api/watched-playlists List all watched playlists